IEX Group, Inc. – Co-Founder and CEO

 Professor Sonnenfeld's related research has been published in 100 scholarly articles which appeared in the leading academic journals in management such as Administrative Sciences Quarterly, the Academy of Management Journal, the Academy of Management Review, the Journal of Organizational Behavior, Social Forces, Human Relations, and Human Resource Management.
 He has also authored eight books, including The Hero's Farewell, an award-winning study of CEO succession, and another best seller, Firing Back, a study on leadership resilience in the face of adversity.

 At the same time, his work is regularly cited by the general media in such outlets as: BusinessWeek, Fortune, Forbes, The Wall Street Journal, The New York Times, Newsweek, Time, The Economist, the Financial Times, The Washington Post, CBS (60 Minutes), NBC (The Today Show), ABC (Nightline, Good Morning America), CNN, and Fox News, as well as PBS, where he is a regular commentator, and CNBC, where he is a regular commentator.
 BusinessWeek listed Sonnenfeld as one of the world’s 10 most influential business school professors and Directorship magazine has listed him among the 100 most influential figures in corporate governance.
-He is the first academician to have rung the opening bells of both the New York Stock Exchange and the Nasdaq Stock Exchange.
+He is the first academician to have rung the opening bells of both the New York Stock Exchange and the Nasdaq Stock Exchange which he has done ten times.
+He won the Ellis Island Honor Society Award in 2017.

 Distinguished Policy Fellow, University of Pennsylvania School of Law